Shelton212/obsidian-snippets/README.md

 WYSIWYG-ish headings which line up headings, show the formatting markers when editing and replace them with a muted "H1", "H2" etc when not the active line.

-I modified it is based on [this version](https://github.com/deathau/obsidian-snippets/blob/main/clutter-free-headings.css) because it only works on  legacy editor
+I modified it based on [this version](https://github.com/deathau/obsidian-snippets/blob/main/clutter-free-headings.css) because it only works on  legacy editor

 ![](./images/clutter-free-headings.gif)